 However, the ELK stack’s open source roots are also the reason it was adopted and embraced so widely.
 Open-source licensing gave businesses access to cutting edge tools with no risk of a legal grey area around intellectual property ownership.
-The SSPL license adopted by Elastic not only removes this legal protection as a benefit of ELK, but also contradicts the values that led to ELK’s popularity among engineers and businesses in the first place.
+The new dual Elastic and SSPL license adopted by Elastic affects this legal protection, and also seems to contradict the values that led to ELK’s popularity among engineers and businesses in the first place.

 The New Elasticsearch SSPL License